Zeyrian/Python-Account-Manager/README.md

 ---

-> **Note:** This project stores data in-memory — accounts reset when the program ends.
-For persistent storage and bcrypt password hashing, see [Account Manager v2](#).
+> **Note:** This project stores data in-memory and accounts reset when the program ends.
+I have made an upgraded version which feature persistent storage and bcrypt for password hashing.
+[Account Manager v2](#).